Lets-Parti/parti/README.md

 Running an `npm start` will begin your local application in a local server.
 This is your development environment.
 The server address is at [http://localhost:3000/](http://localhost:3000/)

+### Install Firebase commands into your computer

+1) Open Terminal

+2) Run this command: `sudo npm install -g firebase`

+3) It will ask you to input your computer password.
+Input your password.
+If you messed up, retry your computer password again.
+If you messed up three times in a row, go back to Step 2

+4) It will take a couple seconds to install

+5) Run this command: `sudo npm install -g firebase-tools`

+6) It will ask you to input your computer password.
+Input your password.
+If you messed up, retry your computer password again.
+If you messed up three times in a row, go back to Step 5

+7) It will take a couple seconds to install

+8) Check to see if it actually installed by running: `firebase --version`.
+If a version number pops up, you are good to go

 ## Project Structure

 The /parti folder contains 2 folders (public & src), package.json, and a README.md